D'Angelo Russell: Return to Brooklyn (2024–2025)

 On December 29, 2024, Russell was traded back to the Brooklyn Nets, alongside Maxwell Lewis and three second-round draft picks, in exchange for Dorian Finney-Smith and Shake Milton.

-Dallas Mavericks (2025–present)
+Dallas Mavericks (2025–2026)

 On July 6, 2025, Russell signed a two-year, $13 million contract with the Dallas Mavericks.
+Russell made 26 appearances (including three starts) for the Mavericks during the 2025–26 NBA season, averaging 10.2 points, 2.3 rebounds, and 4.0 assists.

+On February 5, 2026, Russell was traded to the Washington Wizards in a three-team trade involving the Charlotte Hornets.
+He did not play any games for the Wizards that season, staying away from the team in anticipation of a buyout.

+On July 8, 2026, Russell was traded to the Memphis Grizzlies in a 6-team, 11-player trade.
+On September 25, 2026 he was waived by the Grizzlies.